Can Mold Exposure Cause a Skin Rash?

 In DH, patients will often have zero symptoms commonly associated with celiac disease – bloating, diarrhea, abdominal pain.
 Instead, the most common symptom is an incredibly itchy skin rash.
 Learn more about how gluten causes skin rashes!

-How mold causes toxic mold rashes
+How mold causes skin issues

 You don’t need to touch mold to develop a skin rash.